AmandaFrisk/DOUGH-NOT-GET-EATEN-P1/README.md

 There's some discrepancies with the timing comparision that I believe is a result of milliseconds loading time differences.

 Forthcoming Features:
-Considering changing the timing comparsion to resolve the aforementioned discrepancies.
+Considering changing the timing comparsion to resolve the aforementioned discrepancies as well as adding a record keeping feature to the 1 player option.

 Credits: